 - 1 egg beaten with 1 tablespoon of milk in a bowl

 - Preheat the oven to 400 degrees F.

-- Remove form the heat and allow them to cool.
+- Remove from the heat and allow them to cool.

 - Roll out the dough into 1/8th thickness and use a round cookie cutter about 1 1/2 inch in diameter to cut out circles of dough.